 The subtle shift from late summer to autumn, in the salt marsh, may go unrecognized by all but the most ardent observer.
 But, like every other season, there is much to witness.

 An environment that constantly transforms, the Lowcountry tidal salt marshes are dynamic.
-Populations of dolphin shift, migrating birds return, fishing strategies change and the once verdant grasslands become fields of gold.
+Populations of dolphin shift, migrating birds return and fishing strategies change.
+The once verdant grasslands become fields of gold.

 A welcomed sight, for me, is the return of a large majestic raptor.
 Soaring with intention, wings spread flat and wide, identity uncertain, until I see the flash of white on head and tail.

 Bald Eagles begin their return to the coastal Lowcountry in late August, having spent the summer months in and around the Chesapeake Bay.
-They are our earliest nesters, re-establishing their pair bonds, engaging in courting behaviors and cooperatively refurbishing their nest in late fall and early winter.
+They are our earliest nesters.
+They re-establish their pair bonds, engage in courting behaviors and cooperatively refurbish their nest in late fall and early winter.

 Typically, two eggs are laid in huge nests most often built in crags of dead (or minimally foliated) trees high above the ground.
 Both male and female care for the eggs, carefully folding their talons under their feet to prevent piercing the precious eggs.
 Incubation generally continues for a month.
 Chicks are nurtured by both parents and remain in the nest for another two more months or so.

 Fledglings prepare to leave the nest in March and April.

 What a sight to see, in early spring, the stretching and flapping of the fledglings as they prepare to fly off on their own.
 Fledges, by the way, are adult-sized when they leave the nest.
 And, with the additional down and somewhat longer tail (all the better for the first flying lessons) they appear to be even bigger than the adults.
 The distinctive white head and white tail are adult plumage; it will be several years before the juveniles acquire it.